sugarlabs/sugar-docs/src/contributing.md

 * [ ] for activities that include a tarball release, or where Fedora or Debian packages may be made, create a tarball using `python setup.py dist_source`, and upload tarball to download.sugarlabs.org using shell account,

-* [ ] create bundle using `python setup.py dist_xo`, test that it can be installed by Browse, and upload to activities.sugarlabs.org using developer account,
+* [ ] create bundle using `python setup.py dist_xo`, and test that it
+  can be installed by Browse,

+* [ ] for Python 2 branches only, upload to activities.sugarlabs.org
+  using developer account,

-* [ ] rebase any other maintained branches or pull requests, such as those for future versions of Python, or past releases of Fedora, Ubuntu or libraries.
+* [ ] rebase any other maintained branches or pull requests, such as those for past or future versions of Python, or past releases of Fedora, Ubuntu or libraries.

 Modifying Sugar